Table of content

 It’s the first trap you can fall into with this pricing model.

 First of all, let’s say you run a software house.
 What would you do if you signed a few unprofitable Fixed-Price contracts?
 Next time you’ll probably increase the estimation amount to ensure it won’t happen again.
 So does the developer.

 By choosing a Fixed-Price contract, you agree to pay a higher price.
 There are about 30% – 50% additional costs that you probably wouldn’t pay for the same contract’s scope choosing Time & Materials model.
 Fixed ceiling price contracts, when there’s a higher acceptable price specified, also increase the estimated contract price to mitigate the developer risk.

 you might pay less, but then what?

-Now, put your contractor’s shoes and think about whether you would like to do another project knowing you will lose money?
+Now, put on your contractor’s shoes and think about whether you would like to do another project knowing you will lose money.
 I bet you won’t take that risk.
 Your contractor neither.